tcwashere/react-starter/README.md

 ### Introduction

-There are a two main different ways one could set up an environment for a React project; using create-react-app (which takes care of just about everything for you), or creating your own Express.js file server with your own Webpack and Babel configurations.
+There are two main different ways one could set up an environment for a React project; using create-react-app (which takes care of just about everything for you), or creating your own Express.js file server with your own Webpack and Babel configurations.
 The former is great for when one is just beginning to learn and play with React, but there’s going to be a point where you need to make some changes to a webpack.config.js file and it’s going to seem foreign and scary.
 But really it isn’t and it gets easier.

 The other minor issue I have with create-react-app and similar tools is that there is a lot of "black magic" going on, and I would like to know at least the basics of what’s going on under the hood.